 The high-performance AVR ALU operates in direct connection with all the 32 general purpose working registers.
 Within a single clock cycle, arithmetic operations between general purpose registers or between a register and an immediate are executed.
 The ALU operations are divided into three main categories - arithmetic, logical, and bit-functions.
-See external document "AVR Instruction Set" and "Instruction Set Summary" on page 351 section for more information.
+Some implementations of the architecture also provide a powerful multiplier supporting both signed/unsigned multiplication and fractional format.
+See external document "AVR Instruction Set" and "Instruction Set Summary" on page 301 section for more information.